collective/collective.taskqueue/README.rst

 Yet another way to dispatch and execute asynchronous tasks in Plone.

 **This is an experiment.
-Not battle tested.**
+Not yet battle tested.**

-*collective.taskqueue* enables asynchronous tasks in Plone by providing a small framework for queueing asynchronously processed requests for ZPublisher.
-While this cannot be the most performance wise way to implement asynchronous tasks for Plone, it's easy to use, because asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables).
+*collective.taskqueue* enables asynchronous tasks in Plone add-ons by providing a small framework for asynchronously queueing requests for ZPublisher.
+Even this design does not the best performance for your asynchronous Plone tasks, it should be quite easy to use: asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they authenticated using PAS as all the other requests.

 Minimal configuration: